-FOSTER A THRIVING, HEALTHY, AND SUSTAINABLE COMMUNITY - Limit new uses that are detrimental to the health and welfare of the community - Integrate neighborhood serving uses into the neighborhood fabric - Encourage the treatment of the Los Angeles River as a community amenity PRESERVE INDUSTRIAL LAND FOR ECONOMIC STABILITY
+FOSTER A THRIVING, HEALTHY, AND SUSTAINABLE COMMUNITY - Mitigate and limit the impacts of air pollution from car traffic and noxious uses that are detrimental to the health and welfare of the community - Integrate neighborhood serving uses into the neighborhood fabric - Treat the Los Angeles River as a community amenity PRESERVE INDUSTRIAL LAND FOR ECONOMIC STABILITY - Prioritize industrial land for uses that support the regional economy and local jobs - Prevent health impacts to local communities through the location and design of industrial land uses - Improve land use compatibility by creating buffers and better transitions between intense uses and sensitive uses, such as residential neighborhoods CREATE A NETWORK OF SAFE AND ACCESSIBLE STREETS

-- Prioritize industrial land for uses that support the regional economy and local jobs - Site and design industrial land uses to prevent health impacts to local communities CREATE A NETWORK OF SAFE AND ACCESSIBLE STREETS - Prioritize pedestrian safety and human comfort - Expand transit service - Improve bike infrastructure TRENDS AND PROJECTIONS The State of California requires that regions plan for changes in population, housing, and employment.
+- Prioritize safety for all users of the street and public realm

+- Expand transit service

+- Improve bike infrastructure

+TRENDS AND PROJECTIONS

+The State of California requires that regions plan for changes in population, housing, and employment.
 If growth is projected, each City must accommodate a share of the region's anticipated growth.
 These projections are developed by the Southern California Association of Governments (SCAG), which forecasts population and job growth for the cities and counties in the six-county Southern California region.

 The City must then accommodate, or create the "capacity" for these projected levels of population, housing, and employment through its Community Plans.
-SCAG's 2040 population and housing forecasts for Los Angeles' Community Plan Areas are based on a number of factors, including historic and recent growth trends.
+SCAG's 2040 population and housing forecasts for Los Angeles' Community Plan Areas are based on several factors, including historic and recent growth trends.
 The Department of City Planning allocates the citywide population and housing forecasts, consistent with the Framework Element and other City policies.

-TABLE 1.1: PROJECTIONS & PLAN CAPACITY\
+TABLE 1.1: PROJECTIONS & PLAN CAPACITY

-\Plan capacity is the reasonable expected development anticipated to occur as a result of the proposed Plan by the Plan's horizon year.
+^{}Plan capacity is the reasonable expected development anticipated to occur as a result of the proposed Plan by the Plan's horizon year.

-GENERAL PLANIAND USE DESIGNATIONS
+GENERAL PLAN LAND USE DESIGNATIONS

 General Plan Land Use Designations express a variety of goals, policies, and zoning tools to support each condition.
 The proposed General Plan Land Use Designations reflect the relationship between land use, physical built form, and functional aspects that differentiate one area from another.
 Each designation includes a description of the range of intensity, height, and typical uses that characterize an area, contributing to its identity and sense of place.

 Description

 232 Net Acres

 8% of Plan Area

 Community Center

 Community Centers are vibrant places of activity typically located along commercial corridors, in concentrated nodes, or adjacent to major transit hubs.
-The building form ranges from Very Low Limited to Low Unspecified.
+The building form ranges from Very Low Rise to Low Rise.
 The use range is broad and may include commercial, residential, institutional facilities, cultural and entertainment facilities, and neighborhood-serving uses.
 The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.

 140 Net Acres

-5%
+5% of Plan Area

 Neighborhood Center

 Neighborhood Center areas are focal points for surrounding residential neighborhoods and include uses that serve the needs of residents and employees.
-The building form ranges from Low-Limited to Low-Unspecified and is characterized by pedestrian-scale commercial development.
+The building form is Low Rise and is characterized by pedestrian-scale commercial development.
 Uses generally include a mix of residential and commercial uses, such as local businesses and services.
 The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.

-70 Net Acres
+70Net Acres

-3%
+3% of Plan Area